SujalKRajeev/synthetic-ecom-db/README.md

 * Designed following the **A-SDLC workflow**.
 * Demonstrates full pipeline: *Generate → Ingest → Query → Push to GitHub*.

----

-If you want, I can also create:

 ✅ A **better version with screenshots**
 ✅ A **roadmap diagram**